|Nutrition Facts (per serving)|

 - To freeze, pour it into freezer containers or ice cube trays and freeze for up to one year.
 Silicone ice cube trays come in a variety of sizes, and they are convenient; pop out a block or two of frozen bone broth whenever you need it.

 - Canning jars can make suitable freezer containers, but they become fragile when frozen.
-To avoid broken jars, use wide-mouth jars.
+To avoid broken jars, use wide-mouthed jars.
 Make sure the broth is cooled when you pour it into the jars and leave at least an inch of headspace.
 Freeze the jars of broth uncovered, and when the broth is completely frozen, place the lids on the jars.
 It's best to defrost glass jars of bone broth in the refrigerator to avoid sudden temperature changes and possible breakage.

 For extra beef flavor, add some oxtails, a meaty beef shank, or a few short ribs.